Introduction: The growing importance of B2B customer portals

 Order history with extensive filtering options

-Practical Tip: Integrate a configurable approval process that can adapt to your customers' hierarchies and processes.
+Practical tip: Integrate a configurable approval process that can be adapted to your customers’ hierarchies and processes.

-A successful B2B customer portal must integrate into your customer's existing system landscape:
+A successful B2B customer portal must be able to integrate with your customers’ existing system landscape:

 API-based connection to common ERP systems